PeterCamilleri/docs/README.md

 * Minitest_Cheatsheet - a one page summary of the Minitest testing framework.
 (Open Office and PDF)
-* rake_snippets - A markdown file with little rake tasks that have proven useful id gem development.
+* rake_snippets - A markdown file with little rake tasks that have proven useful in gem development.
 Suitable for copy and pasting (and editing).
 * REGEX - a one page summary of regular expressions derived from many sources.
 * Ruby_Class_Summary - a picture (.jpg) of the Ruby Class Hierarchy.
 By Jerome Dalbert.